avrahamluna/avrahamluna.github.io/_posts/2025-12-02-bs-revenue-kpi.md

 ---
 title: "BS Revenue KPI Dashboard"
 date: 2025-12-02
-categories: [portfolio, power bi, Power Bi]
+categories: [portfolio, powerbi]

 # keep any keys your Magento project has:
 project_status: completed        # or "in progress" etc.
 project_type: Automation         # or whatever makes it show under that filter

 tags:
-  - Automation
-  - power bi
+  - automation
-  - Power Bi
+  - powerbi
   - revenue
   - braintree
   - paypal